A Retrospective Insight

 27.09.2018 - 10.11.2018

-Albrecht doesn’t aim for a purely aesthetic effect and is neither limited to a mere systematic approach.
-Her point of origin is a phenomenological recording of the world in which reality consists of objects and events as they are perceived or understood in human consciousness.
+Despite her systematic approach, the artist’s point of origin is a phenomenological recording of the world in which reality consists of objects and events as they are perceived or understood in human consciousness.
 Amongst other things, her fascination for Modernist architecture since Bauhaus and similar movements can be seen as a source of inspiration.
-Albrecht understands her art as the result of a conscious experience of our environment.
+Likewise Albrecht understands her art as the result of a conscious experience.

 Due to their abstract nature and the subordination to structure and a minimalist vocabulary, Albrecht’s works are sought to engage rather than merely inform, and so inevitably, the viewer is invited to react emotionally.
 The works are intimate and discreet yet distanced and almost philosophical at the same time.
 We are faced with an expanded space of delicate structures and calm compositions that allow us to get lost within.